Nepal – Brazil Relations

 International Cooperation

-Nepal and Brazil have worked together constructively in international forums on the issues of global significance, such as climate change and strengthening of multilateralism.
+Nepal and Brazil have worked together constructively in international forums on the issues of global significance, such as climate change and strengthening multilateralism.
 Nepal has appreciated Brazil in its leadership on the agenda of South-South Cooperation.
-The two countries have been promoting bilateral cooperation and exploring opportunities in agriculture, trade and investment, tourism, and cultural relations.
+The two countries have been promoting bilateral cooperation in areas of agriculture, trade and investment, tourism, and cultural relations.

 Parliamentary Friendship Group